PRosenb/DeepSleepScheduler/README.md

     void setTaskTimeout(TaskTimeout taskTimeout);

     /**
-       return: The milliseconds since startup of the device where the sleep time was added */
+       return: The milliseconds since startup of the device where the sleep time was added.
+               This value does not consider the time when the CPU is in infinite deep sleep while nothing is in the queue.
+    */
     unsigned long getMillis();